House of Orange-Nassau: Monarchy in modern times

 Wilhelmina was queen of the Netherlands for 58 years, from 1890 to 1948.
 Because she was only 10 years old in 1890, her mother, Emma of Waldeck and Pyrmont, was the regent until Wilhelmina's 18th birthday in 1898.
 Since females were not allowed to hold power in Luxembourg, due to Salic law, Luxembourg passed to the House of Nassau-Weilburg, a collateral line to the House of Orange-Nassau.
 For a time, it appeared that the Dutch royal family would die with Wilhelmina.
 Her half-brother, Prince Alexander, had died in 1884, and no royal babies were born from then until Wilhelmina gave birth to her only child, Juliana, in 1909.
-The Dutch royal house remained quite small until the later 1930s and the early 1940s, during which Juliana gave birth to four daughters.
-Although the House of Orange died out in its male line with the death of Queen Wilhelmina, it continued in the female line as can be seen in other modern european monarchies, the name "Orange" continues to be used by the Dutch royalty and as evidenced in many patriotic songs, such as "Oranje boven".
+The Dutch royal house remained quite small until the later 1930s and the early 1940s, during which time Juliana gave birth to four daughters.
+Although the House of Orange died out in its male line with the death of Queen Wilhelmina, it continued in the female line as can be seen in other modern European monarchies, the name "Orange" continues to be used by the Dutch royalty and as evidenced in many patriotic songs, such as "Oranje boven".

-The Netherlands remained neutral in World War I, during her reign, and the country was not invaded by Germany, as neighboring Belgium was.
+The Netherlands remained neutral in World War I, during her reign, and the country was not invaded by Germany, as neighbouring Belgium was.

 Nevertheless, Queen Wilhelmina became a symbol of the Dutch resistance during World War II.
 The moral authority of the Monarchy was restored because of her rule.
 After 58 years on the throne as the Queen, Wilhelmina decided to abdicate in favour of her daughter, Juliana.
 Juliana had the reputation of making the monarchy less "aloof", and under her reign the Monarchy became known as the "cycling monarchy".
-Members of the royal family were often seen bicycling through the cities and the countryside under Juliana.
+Members of the royal family were often seen riding bicycles through the cities and the countryside under Juliana.